 Search underway for coal miner trapped inside flooded mine in West Virginia

-A massive search operation is underway in West Virginia, where officials say crews are "working around the clock" to locate a missing coal miner who became trapped in a flooded coal mine on Saturday afternoon.
+A massive search operation is underway in West Virginia, where officials say crews are "working around the clock" and continuing "aggressive" efforts to locate a missing coal miner who became trapped in a flooded coal mine on Saturday afternoon.

+"There is nothing that we would spare to try to save the life of the miner," West Virginia Gov. Patrick Morrisey told reporters on Monday.

 All of the other miners were accounted for in the aftermath of the flood, Cole said on Facebook late Sunday.
 Officials believe the foreman helped the team escape the flooding and that he is about three-quarters of a mile into the mine.